Golden Rule Services

-Golden Rule Services (GRS) was founded in January 2000 by Clarmundo Sullivan in response to a gap in local culturally competent services provided to People of Color communities in Sacramento County, and to resolve disproportionate health, education, employment and criminal justice disparities experienced within those communities.
+Golden Rule Services (GRS) was founded in the year 2000 in response to a gap in local culturally competent services provided to People of Color communities in Sacramento County, and to resolve disproportionate health, education, employment and criminal justice disparities experienced within those communities.

-In August 2000, the Board of Directors of GRS expanded the agency’s programmatic focus to health disparities by piloting a MSM HIV education and prevention project.
-Since then, GRS has evolved from a small HIV prevention pilot to one of the most respected, successful and award-winning HIV prevention service providers in Sacramento County.
+In August 2000, GRS expanded the agency’s programmatic focus to health disparities by piloting a MSM HIV education and prevention project.
+GRS has since evolved from a small HIV prevention pilot into providing a variety of free

 The mission of Golden Rule Services is to resolve health, education, employment and criminal justice disparities within People of Color communities through the provision of culturally competent programs and resources.

 Attainment of optimum health, educational and employment of all People of Color communities.

 As infrastructure is built in one community of color, we will expand into other communities of color where the needs are greatest, integrating programs as we expand.
 By 2025, we will be the premier minority based, multi-service nonprofit organization in Sacramento, California with a strong reputation of providing a variety of accessible, affordable and research programs to People of Color.

 Services are most effective when they are culturally competent, age appropriate, research based and are accessible, affordable and comprehensive.